hannes/tpchr/README.md

+# TPC-H benchmark data & queries generation utilities - dbgen & qgen

-This repository holds the data generation and query generation utilities (`dbgen` and `qgen`) for the TPC-H analytics benchmark for DBMSes
+This repository holds the data generation and query generation utilities (`dbgen` and `qgen` respectively) for the TPC-H analytics benchmark for DBMSes.

 | Table of contents|
 |:----------------|